 Pap smear during a Medicare wellness visit

 Medicare doesn’t pay for routine services, but does pay for a cervical/vaginal cancer screening with a breast exam.
 (Medicare pays for wellness visits, not discussed here.
 There are articles and videos on CodingIntel that discuss the welcome to Medicare visit and initial and subsequent wellness visits.)
 A patient can have this service annually with a high risk diagnosis and every two years with a low risk diagnosis.
-High and low risk diagnosis codes are listed in the cheat sheet below.
+High and low risk diagnosis codes are listed in the reference sheet below.
 (Click image to enlarge).

 A Medicare patient may have a pelvic and clinical breast exam performed alone as the only service performed that day, at the time of a problem oriented visit or on the day of a wellness visit.
 There is a HCPCS code for this, G0101.